gsipe-workshop/gsipe-workshop.github.io/_pages/about.md

 *News:*

 - We are excited to announce our [Spring 2023 Workshop lineup](https://gsipe-workshop.github.io/schedule/)!
 Our first workshop starts on February 13!
+We are looking forward to seeing you all!

 - The **First Conference on International Economics and Political Economy** is approaching!
 The conference will be held in Waltham, Massachusetts, on **February 3-4, 2023.** As part of APSA’s Special Projects Fund, this event is free and travel/caregiving grants will be available for participants.
 For more information on the conference program and logistics have a look at the dedicated [webpage](First_GSIPE_Conference.md).